ptagseth/kanoa-software/docs/products/quality/configuration/check-sheets.md

 ### Advanced Settings
 #### DATA SOURCE AND TOLERANCE
+Use the attribute selector to link the check item with a data source tag path and tolerance.

 #### PICK LIST
 The pick list options provide a method for generating a set of buttons for the person taking the quality checks.
 If no pick list is selected, the numeric keypad is displayed for numeric value checks.
 Pick lists can only be configured on **Check** type check items.